-a company's baseline demand growth projection.
-In this case, most forecasters agree with the Foundation's view that 2016 GDP growth is likely to be similar to 2015 growth, so company executives may see little reason for demand to shift significantly this year due to a different overall economic trajectory.2
+Wall Street Journal, Bloomberg, Wells Fargo) publish their own economic forecasts, and The Economist magazine publishes a helpful "consensus" forecast - any of which could be used to adjust a company's baseline demand growth projection.
+In this case, most forecasters agree with the Foundation's view that 2018 GDP growth is likely to be stronger than 2017 growth - perhaps reaching 3 percent annual growth for the first time in over a decade - so company executives may see reason to forecast stronger demand this year.